Wingman2025/wingman/readmstack.md

 ## Deployment & Infrastructure
 - **Railway**: Cloud platform used for deploying the application in production.
 Handles PostgreSQL database hosting and web server deployment.

+### Quick Reference: Database Migration Workflow

+1. **Create/Update Models:**
+   - Add or change models in `models.py`.
+2. **Generate Migration:**
+   - Run: `flask db revision --autogenerate -m "Describe your change"`
+   - A new migration file appears in `migrations/versions/`.
+3. **Apply Migration Locally:**
+   - Run: `flask db upgrade`
+   - Confirm changes in your local database.
+4. **Commit & Push:**
+   - Commit migration files and code changes to your feature branch.
+   - Merge your branch into the production branch (e.g., `main`).
+5. **Deploy & Upgrade in Production:**
+   - Deploy the production branch to Railway.
+   - Ensure `flask db upgrade` runs (via `Procfile` release command or manually).
+   - Alembic applies any new migrations to the production DB.
+6. **Verify:**
+   - Check the Railway Data tab to confirm new tables/columns exist.

+**Note:** Migrations are only applied in production after merging and deploying the branch containing the migration files.

 ## Additional Libraries & Tools
 - **psycopg2**: PostgreSQL database adapter for Python.
 - **Flask-Login**: Manages user authentication and session management.